England are looking to end 56 years of hurt for the men’s team, who are still awaiting their first tournament win since 1966.

 Where are England in the FIFA world rankings?

-England are currently fifth in the FIFA world rankings with only Brazil, Belgium Argentina, France and Spain behind them.
+England are currently fifth in the FIFA world rankings with only Brazil, Belgium Argentina, France and Spain ahead of them.

 Who is the England manager?